jleben/code-review-prep-guide/guide.md

 Now, we want to commit some of the changes into one commit, and other changes into another commit.
 This is quite easy if all changes in a file go into a single commit - we can simply commit the entire file.
 We usually face the problem though that we want changes in one file to go into separate commits.

 We need a tool that allows us to commit individual lines of a file rather than an entire file.
 Luckily, git comes with its own graphical tool to help us.
 It is started using the command `git gui`.
+This tool might not be included in all git installations out-of-the box though.
+On Debian systems, you can install it using `apt install git-gui`.

-This command brings up a window like this:
+The command `git gui` brings up a window like this:

 ![Git Gui](git-gui.png)